 “Sorry,” he said.
 “It’s dead.
 We’ll have to make the best of what’s left.”

-We returned home several hours later with a sleepy daughter who immediately on arrival insisted on showing everyone in the Fontainebleau her bandage and where she was injured.
+We returned home several hours later with a sleepy daughter, who, immediately on arrival, insisted on showing everyone in the Fontainebleau her bandage and where she was injured.

 On the patio, there was a low, wooden outdoor coffee table with rounded legs making it a little unstable, and top-heavy.
 Silvia had been sitting on top of the table playing with a doll when she dropped it.
 On trying to retrieve it, she leaned down towards the floor, only for her weight to topple the table over.
 Instinctively, she spread her arms out to break her fall and hit the floor with them outspread simultaneously as the table edge landed on the index finger of her left hand and sliced the end off.